loopfree/Shopping-Impact/README.md

 * [Contributors](#contributors)

 ## Note
-Might take a while to load all the images.
+Might take a while to load all the images on the website.

 ## Website Interface
 ![index](./img/main.jpg)